opticdev/optic/docs/generate-openapi.md

 ```
 ![alt](https://i.imgur.com/kDYij8e.jpg)

 Cool!
-When an undocumented response property is detected, Optic will exit 1 and bring it to your attention.
-In this case, a property called `location` has been added.
+When an undocumented change is detected, Optic will bring it to your attention (and exit 1).
+In this case, a response property called `location` has been added.
 To resolve it, you could manually update the schema, or run `--update` to save time:

 ```
 optic capture openapi.yml --update automatic